 And last, but not least, I want to highlight that motherhood is not the only path to Paradise for a woman.
 Allah has given each one of us customised lives and each one of us will be tested based on the circumstances we’ve been given.
 Ayesha رضي الله عنها was not given the role of motherhood, yet she received the glad tidings of Jannah in this world.

-She adopted many kids in her life and was a teacher for many students too.
-She dedicated her life to learning the deen of Allah and teaching it forward.
+She adopted many kids in her life and was a teacher to many students too.
+She dedicated her life learning the deen of Allah and teaching it forward.
 She did not wait for Jannah to be placed beneath her feet.
 She sought it in other places instead.
-And the one who seeks gets!
+And the one who seeks, gets!